RAF North Coates: North Coates Strike Wing

 A Beaufighter TF Mark X of No. 236 Squadron RAF based at North Coates, showing the rocket rails.
 The aircraft is painted with invasion stripes.

 In September 1942 it became the base for the North Coates Strike Wing formed from 143, 236 and 254 Squadrons, flying the Bristol Beaufighter as a heavy fighter, bomber and "Torbeau" torpedo bomber variants, to attack enemy shipping in the North Sea.
-The first operation of the Strike Wing took place on 20 November 1942 when Beaufighters from 236 and 254 Squadrons took off to attack a convoy of twelve to sixteen ships heading towards Rotterdam.
+The first operation of the Strike Wing took place on 20 November 1942 when Beaufighters from 236 and 254 Squadrons, the latter led by Squadron Leader Gage Sise, took off to attack a convoy of twelve to sixteen ships heading towards Rotterdam.
 The weather was poor, the squadrons lost contact with each other and the convoy was protected by Focke-Wulf Fw 190 fighters.
 Only three enemy ships were damaged but three Beaufighters were shot down and four so badly damaged that they crashed or made forced landings.
 The Strike Wing was promptly withdrawn from service for intensive training, during which time, between November 1942 and early 1943, the east-west concrete runway was laid.

 It was not until 18 April 1943 that the Wing launched its second operation, when nine "Torbeaus" of 254 Squadron, six Beaufighter bombers of 236 Squadron, and six Beaufighter heavy fighters of 143 Squadron, with Supermarine Spitfires and North American P-51 Mustangs providing air cover, attacked a heavily escorted convoy off the Dutch coast.
 While the Beaufighters attacked the escort vessels with bombs, machine-gun and cannon fire, the "Torbeaus" attacked the largest merchant vessel.
 In the attack two s were set on fire and an armed trawler was also damaged.
 Two confirmed torpedo strikes were made on the merchant vessel, which was left listing and on fire.
 The co-ordinated attack lasted only 15 minutes and only slight damage was sustained by two or three aircraft.
 Another operation at the end of the month resulted in the sinking of two merchant vessels and a trawler, with damage to several escort ships, for the loss of one Beaufighter.
 In June the Strike Wing began to use the RP-3 rocket projectile and by the middle of the year had, along with the minelayers of Bomber Command and the Royal Navy's Nore Flotilla, rendered the Port of Rotterdam almost unusable.
 Ship captains bringing in iron ore from Sweden began to demand bonuses of up to 300 per cent for risking their ships.
 By the end of the year the Strike Wing had sunk thirteen ships totalling 34,076 gross register tons and by the end of the war in May 1945 had sunk over 150,000 tons of shipping, as well as two U-boats; in the Bay of Biscay on 1 June 1943 and off the Danish coast on 5 May 1945.
 They had also lost 120 aircraft and 241 aircrew.